ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: NEEDS DEV REVIEW

 The field button minimum width is three times the height of the component (to make components targetable on touch screens).
-The menu width is the same as the field button until reaching the minimum width (without truncating) of the longest string in the menu items.
+The menu width is the same as the field button until reaching the minimum width (without truncating) of the longest string in the list options.

 ![ ](spec-images/select-13.png)

 #### Menu Height

-The menu height should be enough to display five to seven menu items before overflowing with a vertical scrollbar (not pictured).
+The menu height should be enough to display five to seven list options before overflowing with a vertical scrollbar (not pictured).

 #### Overflow Text